yuan7765/dipfinal/README.md

 > - If you want to choose default images for style or content, make sure that you choose default image first, then upload your own image.
 Otherwise, Optimize Style Transfer Button in sidebar won't show up.
 > - You can not use default images for both style and content to run AesUST.
 > - If the code went wrong, it might be because the GPU is out of memory.
+> - If the Optimize Style Transfer Button doesn't show up, you can try to upload the image again.

 ### Apply Preset